wmin0/node-cobinhood/README.md

   - When websocket closed, it will be fired.
 * error
   - When websocket error, it will be fired.
+* reconnecting
+  - When websocket reconnecting, it will be fired.
+* reconnected
+  - When websocket reconnected, it will be fired.

 ### Subscribes
 You can subscribe websocket update with such client method below.